On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly

 Let us mention that \cite[Theorem 12.7.7]{Sim05-2} depends on the previous \cite[Theorem 12.7.2]{Sim05-2}, whose hypotheses do not exactly match ours.
 Nevertheless the proofs carry verbatim. \end{proof}

-Combined with the Main Theorem, this result proves that the critical chaos is supported on a set of Hausdorff dimension zero, as conjectured.

-In the sub-critical and super-critical phases, these values of the spectral dimension are in agreement with the $GMC$, which supports our expectation that the Main Theorem extends (up to normalization) to the super-critical phase.
+In Corollary \ref{corollaryxxx}, the statement on the subcritical GMC has already been proven by different methods (see \cite{RV13}), and the statement on the critical GMC has been conjectured in \cite{DRSV14}.
+In the supercritical phase $\gamma > 1$, the "freezing" construction of $GMC^{\gamma}$ given in \cite{MRV16}, and the "KPZ dual" construction given in \cite{BJRV13} both provide atomic measures, in agreement with the behavior of $\mu^{\beta}$ for $\gamma = \sqrt{2/\beta}$.
 It is also worth mentioning that a similar analysis for Gaussian ensembles has been tried in \cite{BFS07}.

 \addtocontents{toc}{\SkipTocEntry}